-Charting Your Mental Health Behind Enemy Lines
+Charting Your Mental Health

 During this time, all I wanted was help, but I was also afraid.
 I questioned everything, especially whether I was just crazy or if it was only spiritual warfare.
 For me, the enemy was using the trauma of my past to keep me bound and living in fear.
-A counselor once told me that I was opposite of most people, I feared living rather than fearing death.
+A counselor once told me that I was the opposite of most people; I feared living rather than fearing death.
 I think there was a lot of truth in that.

-I believe often people who do not reach out on their own for help are viewed as not wanting help or not ready to receive help.
+I believe that often, people who do not reach out on their own for help are viewed as not wanting help or not ready to receive help.
 That certainly is possible, but I think in most cases the enemy has just planted fear in them.
 Fear of being rejected, fear that the prayer and support will not help.
 I desperately wanted my church to rescue me from this evil, but I was also scared that they would.
 I felt trapped, driving my suicidal thoughts even higher.
 To me, death was easier.
-In one breath it could all be over.
+In one breath, it could all be over.
 Problem solved.
-But I knew deep down it was wrong for me to take my life and that was not what God wanted for me.
-A couple years passed as I hid my struggle for as long as I could.
-First I turned to drinking, then marijuana.
-Eventually I was cutting myself to find some kind of relief.
+But I knew deep down it was wrong for me to take my life, and that was not what God wanted for me.
+A couple of years passed as I hid my struggle for as long as I could.
+First, I turned to drinking, then marijuana.
+Eventually, I was cutting myself to find some kind of relief.
 When you are in this valley of darkness, everything is less scary when you are high or tipsy.
 I could zone out and not feel anything for a while.
 It seemed to be a wonderful and necessary break since I was not seeking counseling or able to reach out to my church, family, or friends.
 The enemy is good at the illusion of making things feel right in the moment, until suddenly you find yourself addicted.
-This is why I think it is important for the church to ignore that imaginary line the enemy has drawn which tells the church that it's inappropriate to reach out to people.
+This is why I think it is important for the church to ignore that imaginary line the enemy has drawn, which tells the church that it's inappropriate to reach out to people.
 Don’t call or go by is what leadership is often taught.
 But what we feel on the other side of that line is a confirmation that we are not worth fighting for.
-I believe it is possible that the church is forgetting that the enemy is silencing its victims with mental and physical pain, not to mention tremendous fear.
+I believe the church may be forgetting that the enemy is silencing its victims with mental and physical pain, not to mention tremendous fear.
 The enemy is duct taping our mouths and tying us down with ropes of anger, rejection, shame, and so much more.
 Sometimes those struggling just need rescuing instead of feeling forced to come broken and scorned in need of help.

 I’ve included my 0-10 scale that I made back when I was under heavy attack from the enemy while dealing with childhood trauma.
-What I discovered with my number chart was that childhood trauma was triggering negative emotions and even self hatred towards myself.
+What I discovered with my number chart was that childhood trauma was triggering negative emotions and even self-hatred towards myself.
 People and conversation reminded me of the past.
 Church reminded me of a lifetime of hurt and abuse.
-The enemy latched onto those lies and magnified them causing the desire for death to grow stronger and stronger.
+The enemy latched onto those lies and magnified them, causing the desire for death to grow stronger and stronger.
 If you are struggling or know someone who is, please feel free to use this scale for yourself until you can create your own.
 I think it is a very useful tool in keeping track of your numbers.
 It can reveal things to you that maybe you did not notice before.
 Your chart may look very different from mine, and that’s okay.
 It is important that it fits you and tracks your personal needs.
 Explore the different phases of your depression and/or suicidal ideation.
-Ask yourself questions that can help aid in your healing, like when do you reach for unhealthy things like alcohol and drugs?
+Ask yourself questions that can help aid in your healing, like when you reach for unhealthy things like alcohol and drugs.
 Who makes you feel unwanted and unloved?
 What physical condition escalates your depression?
 What things or people can you add to your life to bring support and joy?
-This is the point of the chart, to give you a bigger, and honest, picture of your struggle.
+This is the point of the chart: to give you a bigger and honest picture of your struggle.
 I typically recorded my numbers in the morning, afternoon, and evening.
 There is a copy of one of my months at the end, hopefully it gives you an idea of where to start.
 Be sure to reach out for help as your numbers rise, even if you don't want to.
 The enemy is always scheming against us to kill and destroy the life God gave us.
 He has two main missions.
 First, to see us die before our time.
 If he can’t get you to do that, then his second plan is to make your life as miserable as possible.
 Part of that mission is keeping you as far away from God as he can because even he knows how amazing God is.

 There is freedom available for you as well.
 I pray that you can find the courage within to reach out for help in counseling, family and friends, attending church, or calling a helpline just to talk.
 It is important to understand that a large part of the healing process is our own personal work towards it.
 We cannot do it alone, but we do have to fight for ourselves.
 I know it can be hard and really scary, even feeling impossible at times, but you have all the strength you need inside of you.
 I pray the Holy Spirit guides you to the people you need, or even better, guides them to you.
-Jesus is right by your side no matter what.
+Jesus is right by your side, no matter what.
 Your life has great value and purpose, I can promise you that.

 Suicide Prevention Lifeline 1-800-273-8255